 1. Scope

-This Regulation covers new pneumatic tyres designed primarily, but not only, for agricultural and forestry vehicles (power-driven vehicles in category T), agricultural machines (power-driven and trailed) and agricultural trailers, and identified by speed category symbols corresponding to speeds of 65 km/h (speed symbol "D") and below.
+This Regulation covers new pneumatic tyres* designed primarily, but not only, for agricultural and forestry vehicles (power-driven vehicles in category T), agricultural machines (power-driven and trailed) and agricultural trailers, and identified by speed category symbols corresponding to speeds of 65 km/h (speed symbol "D") and below.

 It does not apply to tyre types designated primarily for other purposes, such as:

-(a) Construction application (tyres marked "Industrial" or "IND" or "R4"or "F3");

-(b) Earth-moving equipment;
+(a) Earth-moving equipment;

-(c) Industrial and lift trucks.
+(b) Industrial and lift trucks.

 2. Definitions